morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 AliExpress - $23 USD - [COMFAST CF-951AX Wifi 6 USB Adapter 802.11AX](https://www.aliexpress.com/item/3256804245691865.html)

-Review: I have been using the CF-951AX for a few weeks now.
+Review: I have been using the CF-951AX for a few months now.
 I have good things to say about the mt7921au chipset and the mt7921u in-kernel driver.
-The jury is still out on this specific adapter so it could fall off of the list as better adapters come to market.
-Use caution when buying this adapter.
+The jury is still out on this specific adapter.

 The bad:

 - This adapter will not work with any of the USB3 extention cables or powered USB3 hubs that I have.
 The cause is unknown at this time.
 I consider good compatibility with extention cables a must with USB WiFi adapters so that the adapter can be positioned for best reception.
 You may have to plug this adapter into a port on your system for it to work.
 - The case of the adapter is too wide.
 If you plug it directly in a usb port on a Raspberry Pi, there is no way to use the port to the side.
-- Bluetooth does not function.
-It is possible that Comfast did not turn on Bluetooth support in this adapter as I have found no way to make it work.
 - No AP mode 5 GHz DFS channels support.
 Come on Mediatek, fix this!
 It is more important that you think!

 The good:

 - The mt7921au chipset seems to be very good.
 It is fast and it is confirmed to be tri-band.
+- Did I mention that this chipset is fast?
+WiFi 5 = around 650 Mb/s in my testing.
 - The mt7921u in-kernel driver is good (maybe a bug or two for now but overall good).
+- The mt7921u in-kernel driver is very stable and supports more than one adapter with the mt7921au chipset in a single system as the same time.
 - I have tested 5 GHz band managed mode, AP mode and monitor mode with very good results.
-- I have test WiFi 6 support for managed mode, AP mode and monitor mode with very good results.
+- I have tested WiFi 6 support for managed mode, AP mode and monitor mode with very good results.

+Note: I am not well equipped to test WiFi 6e yet so will have to do that when able.

 ```
 >=====>  ALFA ?  <=====<